 - Create question notes.
 The week before an exam, review your readings/notes.
 Next, fold a piece of notebook paper in half and write down questions that may be on the exam, but do not answer them.
 This sheet can be used as a quiz for the week.
 Two or three days before the exam, try to answer the questions.
 Use incorrect items to create a review sheet.

-- Review the new material and the old material the day you have the class.
+- Review both new and old material on the day you have each class.

 - The best time to start major assignments is before the stress kicks in.